gabrielnic/node-providers/README.md

 -   every node provider should have a small description as to why they are uniquely qualified to run nodes

+-   create a column for extra documents

+-   create a category whether NP are Gen 1.5, or 2.

 - documents can be either missing, incomplete, or present

 https://github.com/dfinity/ic/blob/master/rs/registry/client/src/client.rs